Matrix Service (MTRX)

 One of the best ways to mitigate bankruptcy risk is to hold more cash than debt.

-11. Key Takeaways from Matrix Service’s Q3 Results
+11. Key Takeaways from Matrix Service’s Q4 Results

 12. Is Now The Time To Buy Matrix Service?

-Matrix Service isn’t a terrible business, but it isn’t one of our picks.
-To begin with, its revenue has declined over the last five years.
+Matrix Service isn’t a terrible business, but it doesn’t pass our bar.
+To begin with, its revenue growth was weak over the last five years.
 And while its rising cash profitability gives it more optionality, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
 On top of that, its operating margins reveal poor profitability compared to other industrials companies.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.